radj307/Gamebryo-Engine-Unit-Converter/README.md

 	m 500 ft

+# INI Settings
+There are a few INI settings available:

+	iPrecision		// Controls how many digits are shown after the decimal point. fRatioMetricImperial	// The conversion factor used by Metric <-> Imperial conversions fRatioMetricGamebryo	// The conversion factor used by Metric <-> Unit conversions fRatioGamebryoImperial	// The conversion factor used by Unit <-> Imperial conversions

 # Credits & Thanks
 As of version 2.3, ikalnytskyi's termcolor library is used for colored console output. ( https://github.com/ikalnytskyi/termcolor )